-- Section 1.
-Instrumentation.
-(1) A direct reading velocity instrument shall not be approved by the Department of Mines and Minerals unless it: - (a) Has a frequency range equal or greater than five (5) cycles per second to 150 cycles per second; - (b) Has a velocity range from zero to two (2.0) inches per second or greater; and - (c) Meets the standards established by the Department of Mines and Minerals. - (2) Any seismic reports submitted to this office for compliance or petition shall be made using a direct-reading velocity seismograph and accompanied by the most recent calibration report of the seismograph. - (3) All velocity seismographs used for compliance or petition shall have internal calibration capability and shall be operated in accordance with the recommendations included in the "ISEE" Field Practice Guidelines for Blasting Seismographs". - Section 2.
-Incorporation by Reference.
-(1) The "ISEE Field Practice Guidelines for Blasting Seismographs" published by the International Society of Explosive Engineers and included as Appendix K of the ISEE Blaster's Handbook, 17th edition, Second Printing, 2000, is incorporated by reference. - (2) This material may be inspected, copied, or obtained, subject to applicable copyright law, at the Department of Mines and Minerals, 1025 Capital Center Drive, Frankfort, Kentucky 40602, Monday through Friday, 8 a.m. to 4:30 p.m.
+- 1) A direct reading velocity instrument shall not be approved by the Department for Natural Resources unless it: - a) Has a frequency range equal or greater than five (5) cycles per second to 150 cycles per second; - b) Has a velocity range from zero to two (2.0) inches per second or greater; and - c) Meets the standards established by the Department for Natural Resources. - 2) Any seismic reports submitted to this office for compliance or petition shall be made using a direct-reading velocity seismograph and accompanied by the most recent calibration report of the seismograph. - 3) All velocity seismographs used for compliance or petition shall have internal calibration capability and shall be operated in accordance with the recommendations included in the "ISEE" Field Practice Guidelines for Blasting Seismographs".

+- The "ISEE Field Practice Guidelines for Blasting Seismographs" published by the International Society of Explosive Engineers and included as Appendix K of the ISEE Blaster's Handbook, 17th edition, Second Printing, 2000, is incorporated by reference. - 2) This material may be inspected, copied, or obtained, subject to applicable copyright law, at the Department for Natural Resources, 300 Sower Boulevard, Frankfort, KY 40601, Monday through Friday, 8 a.m. to 4:30 p.m.

-805 KAR 4:050.
-Records.
+805 KAR 4:050 Records.

-- Section 1.
+Section 1.
+Blasting Records.
 A record of each blast shall be kept.
-All records including seismograph reports shall be retained at least five (5) years and shall be available for inspection by the Department of Mines and Minerals and shall contain the following minimum data: - (1) Name of company or contractor. - (2) Exact location of the blast, date and time of detonation. - (3) Name, signature and license number of blaster in charge. - (4) Type of material blasted. - (5) Number of holes, burden and spacing. - (6) Diameter and depth of holes. - (7) Types of explosives used. - (8) Total amount of explosives used. - (9) Maximum amount of explosives per delay period of eight (8) milliseconds or greater. - (10) Method of firing and type of circuit. - (11) Direction, distance in feet, and identification of the nearest dwelling house, public building, school, church, commercial or institutional building neither owned nor leased by the person conduction the blasting. - (12) Weather conditions. - (13) Type and height or length of stemming. - (14) A statement as to whether mats or other protections against flyrock were used. - (15) Type of delay electric blasting caps used and delay periods used. - (16) The person taking the seismograph reading shall accurately indicate exact location of seismograph if used and shall also show the distance of seismograph from blast. - (17) Seismograph records, where required: - (a) Name of person and firm analyzing the seismograph record. - (b) Seismograph reading. - (18) Maximum number of holer per delay period of eight (8) milliseconds or greater. - (19) Sketch of blast pattern including number of holes, burden and spacing distance delay pattern, and if decking is used, a hole profile.
+All records including seismograph reports shall be retained at least five (5) years and shall be available for inspection by the Department for Natural Resources and shall contain the data in subsections one through nineteen of this section:

+- 1) Name of company or contractor. - 2) Exact location of the blast, date, and time of detonation. - 3) Name, signature, and license number of blaster in charge. - 4) Type of material blasted. - 5) Number of holes, burden, and spacing. - 6) Diameter and depth of holes. - 7) Types of explosives used. - 8) Total amount of explosives used. - 9) Maximum amount of explosives per delay period of eight (8) milliseconds or greater. - 10) Method of firing and type of circuit. - 11) Direction, distance in feet, and identification of the nearest dwelling house, public building, school, church, commercial or institutional building neither owned nor leased by the per-son conduction the blasting. - 12) Weather conditions. - 13) Type and height or length of stemming. - 14) A statement as to whether mats or other protections against flyrock were used. - 15) Type of blasting caps used and delay periods used. - 16) The exact location of the seismograph if used and the distance of the seismograph from the blast. - 17) Seismograph records, if required, shall include: - a) Name of person and firm analyzing the seismograph record; and - b) Seismograph reading. - 18) Maximum number of holes per delay period of eight (8) milliseconds or greater. - 19) Sketch of blast pattern including number of holes, burden, and spacing distance delay pattern, and if decking is used, a hole profile.